giannkas/gwas-bionets/README.md

 **Install Python2**

-HotNet2 uses python2 to run some of its scripts; nowadays, it may be troublesome to install python 2.7 so we suggest to use a conda environment (although, we did not follow this alternative).
+HotNet2 uses python2 to run some of its scripts; nowadays, it may be troublesome to install `python 2.7` so you may opt to use a conda environment (see below for instructions).

 ```bash
 apt-get -y install python2-dev python2 python-pip